-The IDEAL IMPLANT Structured Breast Implant has the natural feel that women want and advantages over silicone gel implants.
+The IDEAL IMPLANT Structured Breast Implant has the natural feel that women want and many advantages over silicone gel implants.
 After years of research, engineering and product development — including the contributions of clinical expertise from Board Certified plastic surgeons — the IDEAL IMPLANT has been in use since 2009 and is approved by the FDA and Health Canada.
 Read Dr. Mahony’s personal viewpoint on the IDEAL implant here.

 How should I prepare to have my silicone implants replaced with IDEAL impants?